EthanHumphries/AVRillo/PROCESS.md

 This truly took me about 2 hours.
 I set a timer for 1 hour 55 minutes, and when that went off I took 5 minutes to wrap up.

 I used Cursor, alongside a little bit of JetBrain's AI inside PHPStorm.
-I've detailed several examples where I rewrote my output within README.md, but one such example would be where I felt the logic being in web.php made no sense, so I instead manually created the TaxController and stored the logic in there.
+I've detailed several examples where I rewrote my output within README.md, but one such example would be where I felt the logic being in web.php made no sense.
+Cursor wanted all of the SDLT calculation process in web.php.
+I felt that was extremely messy and instead manually created the TaxController, moving the logic over to that file instead.

 I verified the maths by comparing against HMRC's calculator, googling and reading up on tax bands (not using the AI overview, I wanted to be sure), and sometimes simply just with a calculator using my existing bands from my JSON to confirm I wasn't crazy when the numbers came out wrong a couple times.